Jaykold/StockPipeline/README.md

 ## Overview

 This project implements a complete ETL (Extract, Transform, Load) pipeline for stock market data.
 It extracts hourly stock data for major companies, processes it, and stores it in a structured format for analysis.
+This project assumes you are on Linux or MacOS.

 ### Prerequisite